Just a little bit scary but a whole lot of fun

 All aboard for action-packed adventures

 Outdoor adventurers visit for big game fishing and four wheel driving (4WD) through wild, untamed landscapes.
 Wildlife adventures visit for unrivalled aquatic experiences like shark cage diving and swimming with sea lions, dolphins or massive bluefin tuna.

 Experienced surfers flock to the Eyre Peninsula’s deserted surf beaches to ride the big waves and beach breaks.

-Those on a road trip know the Eyre Peninsula is the gateway to the Nullabor - the treeless plain that stretches more than 720 kilometres to the West Australian border.
+Those on a road trip know the Eyre Peninsula is the gateway to the Nullarbor - the treeless plain that stretches more than 720 kilometres to the West Australian border.
 Explore caves and an amazing coastline.
 During the winter months, the coastal waters off Head of Bight are home to migrating southern right whales and their calves.

 Join a tour